1K17 Szhatie: Design

-Trivia
+Romanian folk tale

-This vehicle has sparked a folk tale in Romania claiming that in 1968 the Romanian President Nicolae Ceaușescu used "laser weapons" against the Russian tanks.
-It claims that after the Warsaw Pact invasion of Czechoslovakia Ceaușescu, after he received a telegram from the Foreign Ministry of Great Britain stating that the country was a target for a large-scale attack, believed that Russia would invade Romania next, especially after squashing the Prague spring, so he ordered the deployment of Romanian troops to reinforce the border with the USSR and equipped them with the so called "laser weapons".
+This vehicle has sparked a folk tale in Romania according to which Romanian President Nicolae Ceaușescu used "laser weapons" in 1968 against Russian tanks.
+It claims that, after the Warsaw Pact invasion of Czechoslovakia, Ceaușescu received a telegram from the Foreign Ministry of the United Kingdom stating that the country was a target for a large-scale attack.
+Believing that the Soviets would invade Romania next, especially after squashing the Prague Spring, Ceaușescu ordered the deployment of Romanian troops to reinforce the border with the USSR and equipped them with the so-called "laser weapons".

 There are no witnesses or evidence to support that this encounter was real or that such weapon ever existed.